bigmangotreetech/adrilly/UI_IMPLEMENTATION_GUIDE.md

-# Adrilly Sports Coaching Management - UI Implementation Guide
+# botle Sports Coaching Management - UI Implementation Guide

 ## Overview

-A complete web-based user interface has been implemented for the Adrilly Sports Coaching Management system, featuring a professional minimalist design and comprehensive functionality for all user roles.
+A complete web-based user interface has been implemented for the botle Sports Coaching Management system, featuring a professional minimalist design and comprehensive functionality for all user roles.

 ## 🎨 Design Principles